Laravel-Lang/lang/README.md

 Find more informations on http://caouecs.github.io/Laravel4-lang/

+Laravel 4.0
+---

+We need your help to finish to translate `validation.php` file with array elements.

+You can follow translations in the issue [#73](https://github.com/caouecs/Laravel4-lang/issues/73).

 Laravel 4.1
 ---

 To be ready for the new version of Laravel, we need your help.
-In "reminders.php" file, a new line has been added :
+In `reminders.php` file, a new line has been added :

     "sent" => "Password reminder sent!",

 You can follow translations in the issue [#137](https://github.com/caouecs/Laravel4-lang/issues/137).